VictorRIZ/VictorRIZ/README.md

 My name is Victor, I have 21 years old!

-I'm currently studying System Analysis & Development.
-In the next months, i will learn frameworks JS when I dominate JS Vanilla.
+I'm graduated in Analysis & Systems Development.
+In the next months, Recently, I started study Ethical Hacker and I just loved!
-Recently, I started study Ethical Hacker and I just loved!
+I'm currently studying IT auditor and information security, ISO norms and more.

 💡Skills: